 Mosque, Kuala Lumpur, Selangor

-This mosque has been built for the use of the Mohammedan people in the State of Sealngor, and is situated at the junction of the Gombak and Klang rivers, in Kaula Lumpur, the capital of the Federated Malay States.
+This mosque has been built for the use of the Mohammedan people in the State of Selangor, and is situated at the junction of the Gombak and Klang rivers, in Kuala Lumpur, the capital of the Federated Malay States.
 It is constructed of brick, with cast concrete minaret and ornament.
 The domes are finished with Malthoid roofing and the floor is laid with Doulton’s tiles, designed to represent the praying-mats in use amongst the Malays.
-The architects is Mr. A.B Hubback, F.R.I.B.A., Government Architect to the Federated Malay States.
+The architect is Mr. A.B Hubback, F.R.I.B.A., Government Architect to the Federated Malay States.